helipilot50/orientdb-recommendation/README.md

 		(List<Map<String, Object>>) customerWatched.range(low, high);

 ```
-Then we make a vector from the list of movies watched.
+Then we make a vector from the list of products rated and their ratings.
 ```java
 List<Long> thisCustomerMovieVector = makeVector(customerWatchedList);
 ```
 This vector is simply a list of long integers.
 We will use this vector in our similarity comparisons.

-We then iterate through the movies that the customer has watched, and build a list of customers that have watched these movies, and find the most similar customer using Cosine Similarity:
+We then iterate through the movies that the customer has watched, and build a list of customers that have watched these products, and find the most similar customer using Cosine Similarity:
 ```java
 /*
  * for each movie this customer watched, iterate